Plugins

 </html>

-Second method is to add the following code on the top to your main CSS and JS files:
+Alternatively, you can add the following code to your main CSS and JS files:

 @import "../../vendor/naturalgroove/laravel-filament-gallery/resources/dist/filament-gallery-lightbox.css";